Saifweb/P2M-Sarra-Saif/README.md

 ## Usage

-1. **Flex Sensor Test**: Upload the `Flex_Sensor_Test.ino` sketch to your Arduino board.
+1. **Flex Sensor Test**: Upload the `SensorTest.ino` sketch to your Arduino board.
 Open the serial monitor to observe the flex sensor readings.
 This allows you to test and calibrate the sensors before recording gestures.

 2. **Creating the Dataset**: Upload the `esp32P2M.ino` sketch to your Arduino board.
 Connect the hand gesture  and follow the instructions to record hand gesture sequences.
 The recorded data will be saved to a file(csv) for further processing.